Discover the best HR automation tools in 2026. Compare AI-powered HR software for onboarding, support, workflows, and employee experience automation.

 Employee information updates – Employees can update personal details through conversational interfaces, with automated validation and synchronization across connected tools.

-Cross-system workflow orchestration – Workativ executes multi-step workflows across HRIS, payroll, IT, and collaboration platforms rather than limiting automation to a single system.
+Cross-system workflow orchestration – HR workflow automation at its best — Workativ executes multi-step workflows across HRIS, payroll, IT, and collaboration platforms rather than limiting automation to a single system.

 Conversational employee self-service – Employees can access HR automation via Slack, Microsoft Teams, or web portals using natural language interactions.